Gallants (film): Reception

 Variety praised the actors in Gallants, noting the charisma of Bruce Leung and Chen Kuan-tai while saying that Teddy Robin "steals the show".
-Film Business Asia gave Gallants a 6 out of 10 rating, calling it a "Likable but over-loose tribute to Hong Kong martial arts films of the '60s and '70s."
-The Independent Film Channel gave the film a positive review, noting "This could have been an exercise in cheap nostalgia, and it's not.
+Derek Elley of Film Business Asia gave the film a 6 out of 10 rating, calling it a "likable but over-loose tribute to Hong Kong martial arts films of the '60s and '70s."
+The Independent Film Channel gave the movie a positive review, noting, "This could have been an exercise in cheap nostalgia, and it's not.
 Taken entirely on its own, it's a wholly entertaining and touching movie about friendship and growing old."
-The Montreal Gazette gave the film three and a half stars, praising the comedic skills of Bruce Leung and Chen Kuan-tai, stating that Gallant "has plenty of successful gags, if a few that seem a bit too suited for Nickelodeon at prime-time."
+The Montreal Gazette gave the film three and a half stars, praising the comedic skills of Leung and Chen, stating that Gallant "has plenty of successful gags, if a few that seem a bit too suited for Nickelodeon at prime-time."
 Now magazine gave the film a four out of five rating, calling it a "very entertaining salute to old legends" comparing the film to Kung Fu Hustle.

-Gallants won the awards for best film and best actor (Teddy Robin) at the 17th Hong Kong Film Critics Society Awards.
-On The 30th Hong Kong Film Awards, held on 17 April 2011, low-budget 'Gallants' won the prestigious 'best movie' award.
+Gallants won the award for Best Film and Best Actor (Teddy Robin) at the 17th Hong Kong Film Critics Society Awards.
+At the 30th Hong Kong Film Awards, Gallants was nominated for Best Film.